 SR is a very powerful algorithm to transform computations involving multiplications and additions together into computations only using additions.
-Thus, it could be a very competitive candidate to optimize the current HPJava compiler because of the complexity of the associated terms in the subscript expression of a multiarray element access.
+It is a natural candidate to optimize the current HPJava compiler because of the complexity of the terms in the subscript expression of a multiarray element access.